-Social, community or family sur p prt 3: rou need to move to be closer to a family member to give or receive essential support to carry out day-to-day tasks and the support you give or receive is necessary to allow you or your family member to live independently.
+Social, community or family support B: You need to move to be closer to a family member to give or receive essential support to carry out day-to-day tasks and the support you give or receive is necessary to allow you or your family member to live independently.
 You would receive this award if it is not possible or reasonable for you to give or receive the support where you currently live and you are looking to move to within a reasonable distance of the person giving or needing the support.